-Fee Amount Enclosed ount Enclosed \$1343.00 (Commercial operator, 3000 to 10,000 cubic yards) to 10,000 cubic yards)
+Fee Amount Enclosed \$1343.00 (Commercial operator, 3000 to 10,000 cubic yards)

-Applicant Signature (required) must match the name in Block 2
+Applicant Signature (required) Applicant Signature (required) must match the name in Block 2

 Print Name Title

-Lonnie Lister General Manager
+Lonnie Lister Gene ral Manager

-Signature Date 17/2021
+Signature And The Signature Date 11/17/2021

 Authorized Agent Signature

 Print Name Title

 Signature Date

 Landowner Signature(s)

-Landowner of the Project Site ( if different from app plicant)
+Landowner of the Project Site ( if different from app olicant)

 Print Name Title

-Same as Applicant N/A
+Same as Applica ant N/A

 Signature Date

 N/A N/A

-Landowner of the Mitigation Site (if different from applicant)
+Landowner of the Mitigation Si te (if different from applicant)

 Print Name • Title

 N/A N/A

 Signature Date

-Department of State Lands, Property Manager (to be completed by DSL)
+Department of State Lands, Pro

 If the project is located on state-owned submerged and submersible lands , DSL staff will obtain a signature from the Land Management Division of DSL.
 A signature by DSL for activities proposed on state-owned submerged/submersible lands only grants the applicant consent to apply for a removal-fill permit.
 A signature for activities on state-owned submerged and submersible lands grants no other authority, express or implied and a separate proprietary authorization may be required.

 Print Name Title

 N/A N/A

 Signature N/A Date N/A